ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 The next step is to check the predictive, auxiliary and total all exist.

-Otherwise, there are five ways in which the method can behave based on these values.
+Otherwise, there are four ways in which the method can behave based on these values.
 This includes the following

-1. When total value is present, predictive value is None and Auxiliary value is None then the decision whether an automatic correction can be made will be based off of the total value and any recalculation of the components will use the total value.
+1. When total value is present, predictive value is None and Auxiliary value is None then method stops and the tcc marker "S" is returned.

 2. When total value is present, predictive value is present and Auxiliary value is None then the decision whether an